Kembra language

 Kembra is a South Pauwasi language spoken in Western New Guinea by some twenty persons in Kiambra village, Kaisenar District, Keerom Regency.
-It is used by between 20% and 60% of the ethnic population and is no longer passed down to children.
+It is used by 20–60% of the ethnic population and is no longer passed down to children.

 Classification

 Initial documentation was carried out by Barnabas Konel and Roger Doriot.
 Kembra data remains unpublished in Konel's and Doriot's field notes.